mpm-msc/snow/README.md

+Further Development of https://github.com/MeyerFabian/snow focusing on performance.

+Also take a look at [GPUMPM](https://github.com/kuiwuchn/GPUMPM) which additionally uses warp operations to further speedup the Material Point Method.

 Written text of master thesis can be found here: [Thesis](https://github.com/MeyerFabian/msc).

 Presentation can be found at: [Pres](https://github.com/MeyerFabian/msc/blob/master/pres/pres.pdf).

-Also take a look at [GPUMPM](https://github.com/kuiwuchn/GPUMPM) which additionally uses warp operations to further speedup the Material Point Method.

 Abstract
 ====